Stevia And Belly Fat

 Different things have been considered to be the causes of belly fat.
 Some of them are discussed below (10):

-People who consume too much alcohol have been found to develop various health problems like the inflammation of the liver.
+People who consume too much alcohol have been found to develop various health problems like liver inflammation.
 A study conducted in 2015 on the relationship between alcohol consumption and obesity reported that male counterparts are liable to gain weight around their bellies when they drink lots of alcohol (1).

 Diets that are high in carbohydrates and low in protein may affect a person’s weight.
 Apart from that, food that contains so much sugar, like candy and cakes, and drinks like fruit juice and soda, can reduce a person’s ability to burn fat and slow metabolism.
 With this, a person can gain more weight.